raquo/Airstream/README.md

 #### Splitting Observables

-Airstream offers powerful `split` and `splitToSignals` operators that split an observable of `M[Input]` into an observable of `M[Output]` based on `Input => Key`.
-The functionality of these operators is very generic, so we will explore its properties by diving into concrete examples.
+Airstream offers a powerful `split` operator that splits an observable of `M[Input]` into an observable of `M[Output]` based on `Input => Key`.
+The functionality of this operator is very generic, so we will explore its properties by diving into concrete examples.

 Note: These operators are available on qualifying streams and signals by means of `SplittableSignal` and `SplittableEventStream` value classes.